 The Flywheel Membership grants access to Flywheel Winston-Salem Location (“Premises”).
-The membership and the right to use the designated Flywheel area and common areas at the Premises and such membership is subject to the Membership Agreement Terms and Conditions, this Terms and Condition Supplement, the rules and regulations promulgated by Flywheel and any other additional terms and conditions as Flywheel may deem necessary.
-For the purposes of this agreement the Center for Design Innovation is inclusive of it’s member institutions Winston-Salem State University, The University of North Carolina School of the Arts, and Forsyth Technical Community College.
+The membership and the right to use the designated Flywheel area and common areas at the Premises is subject to the Membership Agreement Terms and Conditions, this Terms and Condition Supplement, the rules and regulations promulgated by Flywheel and any other additional terms and conditions as Flywheel or Flow 500 West Fifth, LLC (Landlord) may deem necessary.

-2. Members and invited guests shall have the nonexclusive right to use the parking lot adjacent to the Center for Design Innovation.
-Parking availability is not guaranteed.
-Vehicles should not be parked in spaces marked reserved and should not be left in the parking lot for long-term parking.
-Member understands and agrees that Flywheel and/or the Center for Design Innovation may at any point during the term of this Agreement implement parking policies that would affect Member’s and its invited guests’ ability to use the parking lot, including, but not limited to, a parking permit program.
+2. Members shall have the nonexclusive right to use the parking deck at 4th and Poplar St; availability is not guaranteed.
+Invited guests of members shall have the non-exclusive right to use the guest lot adjacent to 500 W 5th St on the corner of 5th St and Poplar.
+Vehicles should not be parked in spaces marked reserved and should not be left in the parking garage or lot for long-term parking.
+Member understands and agrees that Flywheel and/or Landlord, may at any point during the term of this Agreement implement parking policies that would affect Member’s and its invited guests’ ability to use the parking lot, including, but not limited to, a parking permit program.

-3. Member assumes full responsibility for the acts of its members and guests using Center for Design Innovation facilities and agrees to reimburse Flywheel and/or Center for Design Innovation for any and all damages to facilities, equipment, or furniture, charges for false fire alarms ($200 per incident), charges for lost access cards, and fines for violation of Center for Design Innovation regulations.
+3. Member assumes full responsibility for the acts of its members and guests using Flywheel facilities and agrees to reimburse Flywheel and/or Landlord for any and all damages to facilities, equipment, or furniture, charges for false fire alarms, charges for lost access cards, and fines for violation of Flywheel and/or Landlord regulations.

-4. Neither Center for Design Innovation nor Flywheel shall accept responsibility for theft or other loss of money, valuables, or personal effects of Members or their respective guests.
+4. Neither Flywheel nor Landlord shall accept responsibility for theft or other loss of money, valuables, or personal effects of Members or their respective guests.

-5. Center for Design Innovation and Flywheel reserve the right to revoke campus privileges including use or occupancy of any of its buildings, of any occupant whose conduct, in Center for Design Innovation’s or Flywheel’s opinion, becomes injurious or potentially injurious to the Center for Design Innovation community.
+5. Flywheel and Landlord reserve the right to revoke building and membership privileges including use or occupancy of any of its spaces, of any occupant whose conduct, in Flywheel and/or Landlord’ opinion, becomes injurious or potentially injurious to the Flywheel and/or Landlord community.

-6. To the maximum extent possible permitted by applicable law, neither Center for Design Innovation nor Flywheel are liable to Member in respect of any loss or damage Member suffers in connection with its membership agreement, with the services provided, or with Member’s accommodations unless Center for Design Innovation or Flywheel has acted with gross negligence in causing that loss or damage.
-In no event will Center for Design Innovation or Flywheel be liable for any loss or damage until the Member provides Center for Design Innovation and/or Flywheel with written notice and gives Center for Design Innovation and/or Flywheel a reasonable time to cure.
-In no event will Center for Design Innovation or Flywheel be liable for any loss of business, loss of profits, loss of anticipated savings, loss of or damage to data, third party claims, or any consequential loss unless Center for Design Innovation and/or Flywheel otherwise agrees in writing.
+6. To the maximum extent possible permitted by applicable law, neither Flywheel nor Landlord are liable to Member in respect of any loss or damage Member suffers in connection with its membership agreement, with the services provided, or with Member’s accommodations unless Flywheel and/or Landlord has acted with gross negligence in causing that loss or damage.
+In no event will Flywheel or Landlord be liable for any loss or damage until the Member provides Flywheel written notice and gives Flywheel a reasonable time to cure.
+In no event will Flywheel and/or Landlord be liable for any loss of business, loss of profits, loss of anticipated savings, loss of or damage to data, third party claims, or any consequential loss unless Flywheel and/or Landlord otherwise agrees in writing.

-7. Member shall agree to release, indemnify, and hold Center for Design Innovation and/or Flywheel and its trustees, employees, students, and agents harmless from any claims, damages, losses, or expenses related to personal injuries, property damage, lost or stolen items, or other liabilities that may be incurred during Member’s use of the co-working space.
+7. Member shall agree to release, indemnify, and hold Flywheel and/or Landlord and its trustees, employees, students, and agents harmless from any claims, damages, losses, or expenses related to personal injuries, property damage, lost or stolen items, or other liabilities that may be incurred during Member’s use of the coworking space.

-8. Member shall agree to defend, indemnify, and hold Center for Design Innovation and/or Flywheel and its trustees, employees, students, and agents harmless from and against any damages, loss, claim, suit, and expense, including attorneys’ fees and legal expenses, occasioned by or arising out of any claim for death, damage, or otherwise, which results from any act of omission of Member or Member’s guest while on or near the co-working space, Member’s use of the co-working space, any defect or alleged defect in the Center for Design Innovation or the fault or negligence of Center for Design Innovation.
+8. Member shall agree to defend, indemnify, and hold Flywheel and/or Landlord and its trustees, employees, students, and agents harmless from and against any damages, loss, claim, suit, and expense, including attorneys’ fees and legal expenses, occasioned by or arising out of any claim for death, damage, or otherwise, which results from any act of omission of Member or Member’s guest while on or near the coworking space, Member’s use of the coworking space, any defect or alleged defect in the Flywheel and/or Landlord or the fault or negligence of Flywheel and/or Landlord.

-9. Member may not, without the prior written consent of the named entity, use any of the following names in any advertising, brochures, or promotional materials: Flywheel, Wildfire, Workplace Strategies, Inc., Storr Office Environments, and the Center for Design Innovation inclusive of it’s member institutions Winston-Salem State University, The University of North Carolina School of the Arts, and Forsyth Technical Community College.
+9. Member may not, without the prior written consent of the named entity, use any of the following names in any advertising, brochures, or promotional materials: Flywheel, Wildfire, Workplace Strategies, Inc., Flow 500 West Fifth, LLC.
+Flywheel may not, without the prior written consent of Member, use Member’s name in any advertising, brochures or promotional materials.

 Cobot is the web platform used by Flywheel to provide this website.